 Kamu is one of the larger ethnicities in Laos.
-The other village to be visited is the Ban Houy Phalam is a Kamu village that follows the traditional way of life.
+The other village to be visited is Ban Houy Phalam which is a Kamu village that follows the traditional way of life.
 There are about 85 families there who live in traditional houses built on stilts in anticipation of the inevitable floods that come along with life along the river.

-The cabins are constructed from the teak, rosewood and bamboo with louvered doors and windows to for cooling breezes and unobstructed views of the Mekong.
+The cabins are constructed from teak, rosewood and bamboo with louvred doors and windows to allow for cooling breezes and unobstructed views of the Mekong.
 There is a comfortable bed with mosquito netting and a shower and bathroom.

 At the end of the trek is the city of Huay Xai which is the point where most will clear immigration for entrance into Thailand and their trip onward.
 It’s been a packed few days of up close and personal interaction with the Mekong.

-The Luang Say Cruise is the optimal way to get from point a to point b especially when those points are Luang Prabang and the Thai border.
+The Luang Say Cruise is the optimal way to get from point A to point B especially when those points are Luang Prabang and the Thai border.